Transgender Persons (Protection of Rights) Act, 2019: Criticism and reactions

 In the run-up to the 2019 general elections to the Lok Sabha, the Indian National Congress had promised in its electoral manifesto to withdraw the 2018 bill and introduce a new one, in consultation with members of the queer community.
 The Communist Party of India (Marxist) supported the passing of the 2014 bill in its electoral manifesto.
 In April 2019, transgender rights activist Laxmi Narayan Tripathi, met the then Bharatiya Janata Party National General Secretary, Ram Madhav, asking the party to introduce a revised bill if it were to return to power.
 Madhav assured her that he would address the concerns of the transgender community.
 Soon after news reported that the 2019 bill was approved by the union cabinet, transgender rights activists held a press conference in Delhi to address the issue.
 On 24 November 2019, two days before the bill was passed by the parliament, protests were staged by the queer community in New Delhi and Bengaluru as part of the Delhi queer pride parade and the Bengaluru Namma Pride March, respectively.
 The legislation also drew criticism from the All India Mahila Congress and opposition from parliamentarians including Jaya Bachchan and Sasmit Patra, while Derek O'Brien and Tiruchi Siva also expressed their concerns before the house.
 After the legislation was passed by the parliament, transgender people and activists protested against the legislation, organised meetings to address the situation, and urged the president not to sign and give his assent to the bill.
 There were also protests by the queer community against the act as part of the Mumbai pride parade in February 2020.

 The legislation has been criticised by Human Rights Watch and the International Commission of Jurists.
 On 27 January 2020, the Supreme Court issued a notice requiring the central government to respond in a petition challenging the constitutionality of the 2019 legislation, filed by judge and transgender rights activist Swati Bidhan Baruah.
 On 12 June 2020, the Supreme Court issued notice to the government in another petition filed challenging the constitutionality of the statute, tagging it with the petition filed by Baruah.

 The Act has been criticised for overlooking the demand of transgender community for reservations in the matter of appointment which was recommended in NALSA judgment (2014) by The Supreme Court of India.
 The Act also provides for punishment of up to two years for sexual abuse of transgender persons which is significantly less than the permission for sexual assault of women.

+Post-enactment analyses of the 2019 Act have highlighted ongoing systemic gaps in its execution.
+Academic evaluations, drawing on RTI investigations and official records, argue that the Act has inadvertently led to "implementational disenfranchisement" and "Corrigible Inequities."
+This occurs through severe bureaucratic gatekeeping, particularly in the issuance of identity certificates, which effectively prevents transgender individuals from accessing mandated social security and vocational opportunities.